MathyouMB/website/src/content/articles/software-engineering-skills-to-stand-out.md

 You should be familiar different kinds of tests like unit tests, integration tests, or end-to-end (E2E) tests as well as with the concepts of the **test pyramid** and **code coverage**.

-Beyond the technical aspects, a familiarity with testing philosophies and methodologies is equally important.
-Practices like **test-driven development (TDD)**, where tests are written before the code itself, demonstrate a disciplined and professional approach to problem-solving.
-Similarly, frameworks like **Arrange-Act-Assert** provide structure to your tests, making them clearer and more reliable.

 Including at least one bullet point on your resume about automated testing signals to an engineering manager that you can function closer to a regular full-time developer.

 For example, something like: